GSA/idmanagement.gov/_implement/distribute-fcpca.md

 *Sample Microsoft Outlook error when a digital signature certificate for an email doesn't chain to a trusted root CA:*
 ![An image showing a digital signature invalid error messagee]({{site.baseurl}}/assets/fpki/error_sig_val.png){:style="width:381px;"}

-## What errors can occur in macOS if I don't distribute the FCPCA?
+## What errors can occur in macOS if I don't distribute the FCPCA root certificate?

 *Sample Safari error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*